 When purchasing the ingredients to make fresh salsa, my grocery store of choice was rearranging and I had to buy a whole sack of limes instead of just one.
 Yes, I could have gone to another store, but I was exhausted by that point in my day and I didn’t want to deal with getting my son in and out of the car seat, cart, and store all over again.
 So, I’ve been using the leftover limes to try some extra recipes.

 Without realizing it, I chose the perfect recipe for my morning.
-After prepping the lime zest and juice (it turns out I only needed 2 limes), I called my son out to the kitchen to help make the dough.
+After prepping the lime zest and juice (it turned out I only needed 2 limes), I called my son out to the kitchen to help make the dough.
 He loves dumping pre-measured flour, sugar, butter, etc. into the bowl and turning the mixer on and off.
 Then, I sent him off to play in the living room for 10 minutes while I got the dough in the freezer and cleaned up.
 When Sesame Street came on, I let him watch while I cut out and baked the cookies… which took almost exactly the length of one Sesame Street episode.

 How did the cookies turn out?
 Well, you have to like tart sweets like lemonade to appreciate these little lime shortbread cookies.
 I do, so these were a win in my book.
 My son, who couldn’t resist a finger-full of dough from the bowl before I could stop him, took a few tries before he decided they were okay.
 The dough was a shock to his taste buds: the last thing we made together was chocolate muffins and he expected more of the same on his finger.
 One lick and he tried to give it to me saying, “No, no.” Once the cookies were baked, I shared a cookie with him to let him try again.
 He remained unconvinced until lunchtime when he got to share another cookie with me.
 At that point, he did actually ask for a little more.